allient/shem/README.md

 - Check that `migrations/` directory contains `.sql` files
 - Verify migration files have the correct timestamp format

+**"Unsupported PostgreSQL feature"**
+- Check the PostgreSQL object support table above
+- Some advanced features may be partially implemented
+- Consider using a different approach for unsupported features

 ### Verbose Output

 For detailed debugging information, use the `--verbose` flag: